HUMAN-MACHINE INTERFACE

 Where the safety and health of persons may be endangered by a failure of machinery operating unattended, the machinery must be equipped to emit an appropriate audible or luminous warning signal.

-If the machine is equipped with warning devices, they must be unambiguously understood and easily perceived.
-Appropriate measures must be taken to enable the operator to check the continued effectiveness of these warning devices.
+If the machinery is equipped with warning devices, they must be unambiguously understood and easily perceived.
+Appropriate measures must be taken to allow the operator to verify the continued effectiveness of these warning devices.

 The provisions of the specific Community directives concerning colours and safety signals must be applied.

-Section 1.7.1.2 deals with risks to persons due to failures of machinery or parts of machinery designed to operate without permanent operator supervision.
-Warning devices must be such as to inform operators or other exposed persons of dangerous failures, in order to enable them to take the necessary action to protect the persons at risk.
-Where appropriate, warning devices may be fitted to the machinery itself or activated remotely.
+Section 1.7.1.2 addresses risks to people due to failures of machinery or parts thereof designed to operate without constant operator supervision.
+Warning devices must be capable of informing operators or other exposed persons of dangerous failures, so that they can take the necessary action to protect those at risk.
+Where appropriate, warning devices may be mounted on the machinery itself or activated remotely.

 EN 61310-1 provides specifications for visual and acoustic signals.